OLD D-DAY MAPS

 and printed in colour, eg showing defences as Blue = confirmed, and Purple = not confirmed.
 They were catalogued under

 GSGS (Geographical Section General Staff) series 4347.
-We are publishing 3 of these maps initially.
+We have published three of these maps, covering important areas of the D Day landings.

 34/18 NE St Pierre du Mont - Omaha Beach 1944 - publ 2004, intro by Tony Rosser.